chamoda/chamoda.github.io/_posts/2017-10-06-realtime-face-detection-using-opencv-and-python.markdown

 ii(x, y) = \sum_{x{'} \le x, y{'} \le y} i(x', y')
 $$

 Every position is sum of the top and left values.
-Python code, note this code is written for clarity, there are more efficeint way to write but with less clarity.
+Note this code is written for clarity, there are more efficeint way to write this.
 In this case you will be feeding a normalized image to the fuction.
-Purpose of normaizing first is to get rid of conditions ofl ighting effects.
+Purpose of normaizing first is to get rid of conditions of lighting effects.

 ```python
 def my_intergral_image(img):